netuno-org/doc/docs/academy/cluar/components/banner.md

 sidebar_label: Banner
 ---

+The large-format highlight component, usually used at the top of the page.

 ## Introduction

 The **Banner** is a page's big highlight — usually a full-width image, with a prominent title over it and, optionally, an introductory text and actions (buttons/links).